• Home

 The ongoing failure of Carpenter to provide any dark sky education activity or attempts to garner any community support for night sky conservation during the several-months-long suspension, along with Brand's statements and directions directly contradicting Hoch's and Karlson's assurances to the IDA that night sky conservation education would be provided by Washington State Parks – ultimately and deservedly resulted in the removal of the Goldendale Observatory State Park's prestigious International Dark Sky Park designation in September 2017 – the first and only International Dark Sky Park certification ever revoked:

-“There’s a consensus view that the local management and staff have not shown sufficient commitment to the maintenance of the [Dark Sky Park] designation through words or actions.
+“There’s a consensus view that the local management and staff have not shown sufficient commitment to the maintenance of the [International Dark Sky Park] designation through words or actions.
 To the extent that WSPRC does or does not exert supervision of park managers and their staff, it seems unable to change the culture at the Park in this regard.”

 OR